bloock/bloock-managed-api/README.md

 ### Database Support

-The Bloock Identity Managed API is designed to be flexible when it comes to database integration.
+The Bloock Managed API is designed to be flexible when it comes to database integration.
 It supports three types of relational databases: **MemDB (SQLite)**, **MySQL**, and **Postgres**.
 The choice of database type depends on your specific requirements and infrastructure.

 Here are the supported database types and how to configure them: